How is Zeffy free?

 57. Community mural project

-This fundraising event is a little more involved than some of our other ideas, but the work is well worth the pay off.
-An indoor or outdoor mural is a creative fundraising idea that will not only help your nonprofit raise money, it will also build awareness about your cause.
+This fundraising event is a little more involved than some of our other ideas, but the work is well worth the pay-off.
+An indoor or outdoor mural is a creative fundraising idea that will not only help your charity raise money, it will also build awareness about your cause.

 58. Equipment swap

-An equipment swap for your baseball team, hockey team—any team—is a fun way to bring your sports community together, give gently used equipment a second life, and make it more affordable for everyone
+An equipment swap for your cricket club, hockey team, any team, is a fun way to bring your sports community together, give gently used equipment a second life, and make it more affordable for everyone.

 59. Charity auction